niezgoda-piotr/Frontend-Mentor---blog-preview-card/README.md

 ## Acknowledgments
 Thanks [frontendmentor.io](https://www.frontendmentor.io/)
-So I can focus on implementing stuff instead of trying to figure out what to implement
+So I can focus on implementation rather than idea generation.